ibestvina/dagpy/README.md

  - add blocks through flows (with block B as a parent) and run them automatically:  `python program.py makeflow B -r`
  - commit the changes: `python program.py submitflow dagpy_flow.ipynb`
  - explore other DAGpy options with  `python program.py -h`

+Please note that notebook execution time includes a significant overhead of over a second, because a kernel must be started for each one.
+In future, we plan on adding support for non-notebook plane python blocks.
+These would also be edited through a flow notebook view, but would be saved as .py scripts, and executed without noticable overhead.

  Dependencies: